-An internship is employment that closely relates to the student’s major and is usually one semester in length.
+An internship is a working experience that closely relates to the student’s major and is usually one semester in length.
 Students may receive academic credit for their participation (with an eligible major) and the position may be paid or unpaid, depending on the major.

 The internship may be part-time or full-time, but should include a minimum of ten hours of work per week.
-This program is available to juniors, seniors and graduate students.
+This program may be available to juniors, seniors and graduate students.
 GPA, credit hours and other academic requirements vary by major.